BPMHA

 Sewing

 The sewing group takes place at the BPMHA every Monday morning.
-It aims to provide opportunities and an environment for women:
+It aims to provide opportunities for women:

 To build co-operation and team work